Curious about the best things to do in Europe–and wondering what exactly to put on your personal Europe bucket list? We have you covered!

 British afternoon tea is a delightful ritual, and nowhere does it quite like London!

-Whether you’d like to stick to something traditional in a restaurant or hotel or go all-out with a themed extravaganza (Alice in Wonderland and Harry Potter are both options, as is a tea served on one of London’s iconic double-decker buses), enjoying a full afternoon tea definitely belongs on your list of what to do in London.
+Whether you’d like to stick to something traditional in a restaurant or hotel or go all-out with a themed afternoon tea in London (Alice in Wonderland and Harry Potter are both options, as is a tea served on one of London’s iconic double-decker buses), enjoying a full afternoon tea definitely belongs on your list of what to do in London.

 Admire the sweeping lavender fields of Provence.